 7) The Legend of Zelda: Link’s Awakening

-While this originally came out in 1993, we’d highly recommend you skip forward in time and get 2019’s remake of this little gem.
-It’s smaller than most Zelda games, but it’s perfect in its brevity and full of surprises.
-If you were baffled by the weirdness on display in Majora’s Mask, just look back at this title—they’ve always been rather surreal games.
+While The Legend of Zelda: Link’s Awakening originally came out in 1993, we’d highly recommend you skip forward in time and get 2019’s remake of this little gem.
+It’s smaller than most Zelda games but perfect in its brevity and full of surprises.
+If you were baffled by the weirdness in Majora’s Mask, look back at this title—they’ve always been rather surreal games.

 8) The Legend of Zelda: Twilight Princess